310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Chiaki %}
 …Well, there’s no need to be pessimistic about it, then.
-We both can’t think of anything, and it was never confirmed that we’re here to get a scolding.
+Neither of us can think of anything, and it was never confirmed that we’re here to get a scolding.

 It’s possible that they want to show their appreciation for all the excellent work we’ve all done!
 {% endbubble %}